Extroos/CraftCommand/README.md

 - **File Manager** — IDE-like editor with syntax highlighting and safety checks
 - **Server Architect** — Guided setup for Paper, Purpur, Fabric, Forge, NeoForge, and Modpacks
 - **Automated Backups** — Scheduled snapshots with retention policies
+- **⚠️Velocity Proxy** Temporarily disabled due to stability issues.
+It will be reimplemented in a future update.
 ---

 ### Multi-User & Permissions